Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

     user.
     * (required) `uid` is the user id of the user
     * (required) `gid` is the group id of the user
+* (optional) `auto_pool` will create a compute pool on demand for the job as specified in the pool configuration.
+Note that storage resources required by Batch Shipyard may not be automatically cleaned up when using autopools.
+Utilizing `jobs term` or `jobs del` without any jobid scoping will attempt to clean up storage resources.
+Otherwise, you will need to use `storage del` or `storage clear` to clean up storage resources manually.
+  * (optional) `pool_lifetime` specifies the lifetime of the pool.
+Valid values are `job` and `job_schedule`.
+You may not specify `job_schedule` for non-recurring jobs.
+The default is `job`.
+  * (optional) `keep_alive` specifies if the pool should be kept even after its lifetime expires.
+The default is `false`.
+Note that setting this value to `false` and setting `auto_complete` to `true` will automatically delete the compute pool once all tasks under the job complete.
+* (optional) `allow_run_on_missing_image` allows tasks with a Docker image reference that was not pre-loaded on to the compute node via `global_resources`:`docker_images` in the global configuration to be able to run.
+Note that you should attempt to specify all Docker images that you intend to run in the `global_resources`:`docker_images` property in the global configuration to minimize scheduling to task execution latency.
 * (optional) `remove_container_after_exit` property specifies if all containers under the job should be automatically removed/cleaned up after the task exits.
 This defaults to `false`.